htcondor/htcondor/docs/grid-computing/introduction-grid-computing.rst

 pool.
 HTCondor shines in grid computing, continuing to evolve with the field.

-Due to the field’s rapid evolution, HTCondor has its own native mechanisms for grid computing as well as developing interactions with other grid systems.
+Due to the field's rapid evolution, HTCondor has its own native mechanisms for grid computing as well as developing interactions with other grid systems.